 Rabbi Jonathan Keren-Black was born in London 1958.
 He grew up in a committed Progressive Jewish family and always wanted to be a rabbi.
 He attended a large orthodox Jewish day school, JFS, because there was then no Progressive Jewish day school, and it had excellent engineering facilities!
 There he experienced orthodox Judaism, which reinforced for him the values of his own Progressive tradition.

 His parents encouraged him to be an engineer, and he spent two years at Brunel University studying Production Technology before working as a stores and systems manager and buyer, first in plastics, then furniture.
-He was accepted for rabbinic training into a five-year course at the Leo Baeck College in London, including nine months in Jerusalem and six months in Sydney, Australia.
+He was accepted for rabbinic training into a five-year course at the Leo Baeck College in London, which included nine months studying in Jerusalem and six months working at North Shore Temple Emanuel in Sydney, Australia.
 Apart from Israel, one of his most significant influences was the annual Jewish Christian Muslim conference held in Germany.

-Rabbi Jonathan married Sue in 1980, and they have two children, Naomi and Adam.
+Rabbi Jonathan married Sue in 1980, and they have two children, Mia and Ad.
 He and his family moved to Australia in 2003 where he took up his current position at the Leo Baeck Centre.

-Jonathan was also instrumental in establishing the Jewish Christian Muslim Association of Australia, a thriving organisation which runs residential conferences, schools programs and other events.
-In June 2007, Jonathan spoke at an interfaith seminar in Canberra with the Dalai Lama on ‘Paths to Peace’, and in August 2007 gave a keynote lecture for the Common Dreams conference in Sydney.
-In November 2007, Jonathan received the “Premier’s Award for Community Harmony’ on behalf of the Jewish Christian Muslim Association of Australia from Victorian Premier John Brumby.
+Jonathan was instrumental in establishing the Jewish Christian Muslim Association of Australia, a thriving organisation which runs residential conferences, schools programs and other events.
+In June 2007, Jonathan spoke at an interfaith seminar in Canberra with the Dalai Lama on ‘Paths to Peace’, and also Jonathan received the “Premier’s Award for Community Harmony’ on behalf of the Jewish Christian Muslim Association of Australia from then Victorian Premier John Brumby.
+In August 2007 and again in 2019 Jonathan gave a keynote lecture for the Common Dreams conference on Progressive Religions in Sydney.

 In 2011 Jonathan was involved in the establishment of J-CAM – Jewish Community Arts and Media Australia, and in 2012 assisted in the setting up of J-AIR, Jewish Internet Radio.

-Jonathan was the team leader on the Mishkan T’filah World Union Edition Prayer book launched in 2010 and used through the Progressive communities of Australasia and South Africa, and has subsequently worked on the Netzer Siddur and the Weekday Evening Prayer books.
+Jonathan has been a key player in the production of all our current liturgy.
+He was the team leader on the Mishkan T’filah World Union Edition Prayer book launched in 2010 and used through the Progressive communities of Australasia and South Africa, and subsequently worked on the Netzer Siddur and the Weekday Evening Prayer book versions.
+He then led the development of the Mishkan T’shuvah High Holy Day Machzor Prayer Books introduced across our region in 2019.